killercup/scribbles/_posts/2016-07-21-elegant-apis-in-rust.md

 - [hyper](https://crates.io/crates/hyper): session types (see above)
 - [diesel](https://crates.io/crates/diesel): encodes SQL queries as types, uses traits with complex associated types
 - [futures](https://crates.io/crates/futures): very abstract and well documented crate

+## Other design patterns

+What I tried to cover here are design patterns for _interfaces_, i.e. APIs exposed to the user.
+While I believe that some of these patterns are only applicable to writing libraries, many also apply to writing generic application code.

+You can find more information on this topic in the [Rust Design Patterns](https://github.com/rust-unofficial/patterns) repository.